jbelmont/unix-programming-and-regular-expressions-workshop/docs/text-substitution.md

 * Use basic regular expressions over extended regular expressions and only use simple sed commands for portability and readability

-* Make sure to use edit commands on teh sed command line to make sustainable scripts
+* Make sure to use edit commands on the sed command line to make sustainable scripts

 * sed is mainly used for text substitutions